Danny Sheehan, Young Marshfield Boy With Love For Aquaman, Dies After Battle With Cancer

 BOSTON (CBS) – Danny Sheehan, a young Marshfield boy whose story touched countless people around the country, died Sunday morning following a lengthy battle with cancer.
+He was just 8 years old.

 Danny diagnosed with Pineoblastoma, a very rare and aggressive form of brain cancer, and Leptomeningeal disease, cancer in the cerebral spinal fluid in January 2017.